 Play Bigger: How Pirates, Dreamers, and Innovators Create and Dominate Markets, by Alan Ramadan, Dave Peterson, Christopher Lochhead, and Kevin Maney.

 The role of product leader isn’t just about numbers and KPIs.
-It’s really about assembling teams of human beings and setting the stage for them to boost their capacity to build customer value.
+It’s really setting the stage for your teams to boost their capacity to build customer value, says Megan Murphy.

-In this episode, Sean and Paul catch up with Megan Murphy, VP of Product at Hotjar.
+In this episode of Product Momentum, Sean and Paul catch up with Megan Murphy, VP of Product at Hotjar.
 “What got us to now won’t get us to next,” Megan reminds us.
 “So my approach to ‘getting to next’ was to tap into different communities and make the team composition feel more ‘diverse.’
 That may not be the right word, but I knew I wanted to have a great mix of people from all around the world.”

-The beauty of diversity is the breadth of perspectives it brings to a team; the power of diversity comes from exposing blind spots that get in the way of honest engagement with each other – and with our customers.
+The beauty of diversity is the breadth of perspectives it brings to a team.
+The power of diversity comes from exposing blind spots that get in the way of honest engagement.
 “When we’re honest with each other,” Megan remarks, “we can get real work done.”